The Beatles: 1990s

-Live at the BBC, the first official release of unissued Beatles performances in seventeen years, appeared in 1994.
+Live at the BBC, the first official release of unissued Beatles performances in 17 years, appeared in 1994.
 That same year McCartney, Harrison and Starr collaborated on the Anthology project.
 Anthology was the culmination of work begun in 1970, when Apple Corps director Neil Aspinall, their former road manager and personal assistant, had started to gather material for a documentary with the working title The Long and Winding Road.

+During 1995–96, the project yielded a television miniseries, an eight-volume video set and three two-CD/three-LP box sets featuring artwork by Klaus Voormann.
 Documenting their history in the band's own words, the Anthology project included the release of several unissued Beatles recordings.
-McCartney, Harrison and Starr also added new instrumental and vocal parts to songs recorded as demos by Lennon in the late 1970s.

-During 1995–96, the project yielded a television miniseries, an eight-volume video set, and three two-CD/three-LP box sets featuring artwork by Klaus Voormann.
-Two songs based on Lennon demos, "Free as a Bird" and "Real Love", were issued as new Beatles singles.
-The releases were commercially successful and the television series was viewed by an estimated 400 million people.
+Alongside producer Jeff Lynne, McCartney, Harrison and Starr also added new instrumental and vocal parts to songs recorded as demos by Lennon in the late 1970s, resulting in the release of two "new" Beatles singles, "Free as a Bird" and "Real Love".
+A third Lennon demo, "Now and Then", was also attempted, but abandoned due to the low quality of the recording.
+The Anthology releases were commercially successful and the television series was viewed by an estimated 400 million people.
+A book, The Beatles Anthology, followed in October 2000.
 In 1999, to coincide with the re-release of the 1968 film Yellow Submarine, an expanded soundtrack album, Yellow Submarine Songtrack, was issued.